 It seems like every year, there’s always a few week-span where everyone and their mother is sick.
 Have you been hit yet???
 If so, I hope you were able to combat it quickly.
 If not, I put together a list of my absolute favorite products to have on hand for if and when that time comes this season.
 I try my hardest to steer clear of getting sick, but it generally happens at the beginning of Fall each year.

 For me, the worst part about being sick is that I’m usually left with a congested, nasty cough for quite some time following the cold.
 I had whooping cough and bronchitis as a kid, which now causes the symptoms to come back very easily.
-I’ll still use my inhaler when it gets to this point.
-The cold generally goes straight to my chest and I immediately become congested.
+I’ll typically use my inhaler when it gets to this point, but the cold usually goes straight to my chest and I immediately become congested.

 I’ve always tried my hardest to stay as natural as I can when I develop symptoms of any sort and resort to taking herbs and other natural remedies.

 Keeping your immune system healthy is so important all year round so that it’s ready to fight off any incoming sicknesses or harmful bacteria.
 While nearly 80% of your immune system lies within your gut, it’s crucial to supply it with everything it needs to stay strong.
 There are tons of good bacteria that live inside and on our bodies that help us function properly, one of these being live microorganisms called probiotics.
 Probiotics have a wide variety of health benefits, including aiding in digestion and boosting immune health.

 I try to consume as many probiotic-rich foods as I can each day (think fermented foods) before resorting to probiotic supplements.
 This is because the whole food version is always preferred over supplements for providing the best source of vitamins, minerals and health benefits.